grafana/mimir/docs/sources/architecture/querier.md

 - Block's `deletion-mark.json` existence and content
 - Tenant's `bucket-index.json.gz` content

-Using the metadata cache can significantly reduce the number of API calls to long-term storage and stops the number of these API calls scaling linearly with the number of querier and store-gateway replicas which periodically scan and sync this metadata.
+Using the metadata cache can significantly reduce the number of API calls to long-term storage and stops the number of these API calls scaling linearly with the number of querier and store-gateway replicas.

 To enable metadata cache, please set `-blocks-storage.bucket-store.metadata-cache.backend`.
 Only `memcached` backend is supported currently.
 Memcached client has additional configuration available via flags with `-blocks-storage.bucket-store.metadata-cache.memcached.*` prefix.